UPPMAX/R-python-julia-matlab-HPC/docs/matlab/slurmMatlab.rst

 Job settings
 ''''''''''''

-If you want to run a MATLAB program on the cluster with batch, you have to set some things for the job
+If you want to run a MATLAB program on the cluster with batch, you have to set some things for the job.
+Start MATLAB and do this.

 .. code-block::

    >> c=parcluster('CLUSTER');
    >> c.AdditionalProperties.AccountName = 'PROJECT-ID';
    >> c.AdditionalProperties.WallTime = 'HHH1:MM:SS';
-   >> c.saveProfile
+   >> c.saveProfile;

 **Example, for HPC2N**